RetroZelda/pqcli-stream/README.md

 Optionally you can use the included systemd service

-Save games can be recoverd from the docker volumes (e.g. located here: /var/lib/docker/volumes/pqcli-stream_pqcli-saves)
+ALso, you can add music to a ./music folder to have it play Save games can be recoverd from the docker volumes (e.g. located here: /var/lib/docker/volumes/pqcli-stream_pqcli-saves)

 ## How does this work?